A User-driven Design Framework for Robotaxi: A USER-DRIVEN DESIGN FRAMEWORK FOR ROBOTAXIS

 \subsubsection{Edge-case Handling and Response}

-Section \ref{PC-Robustness} identifies that users' concerns about robotaxi robustness, such as recognizing atypical road obstacles, handling congested traffic conditions, and adapting to diverse weather and temperature environments, may undermine user trust and willingness to use the system.
+Sec. \ref{PC-Robustness} identifies that users' concerns about robotaxi robustness, such as recognizing atypical road obstacles, adapting to diverse weather environments and solving network breakdown, might undermine user trust and willingness to use the system.
 Therefore, we recommend prioritizing edge-case training and real-world testing as key directions for performance improvement~\cite{rahmani2024systematic}.
-At the same time, effective in-vehicle and mobile-based information provision about edge-case handling should be used to support trust calibration~\cite{kraus2020more}.
-Finally, the system should integrate AI and human oversight to enable efficient and accurate real-time monitoring of vehicle operation: when exceptional situations arise, the system must provide timely explanations and solutions, as well as support convenient and rapid vehicle disengagement options, such as clearly accessible physical control buttons~\cite{lim2021ux}.
+At the same time, effective in-vehicle and mobile-based information provision about edge-case handling could be used to support trust calibration~\cite{kraus2020more}.
+Moreover, the system could integrate AI and human oversight to enable efficient and accurate real-time monitoring of vehicle operation: when exceptional situations arise, the system must provide timely explanations and solutions, as well as support convenient and rapid vehicle disengagement options, such as clearly accessible physical control buttons~\cite{lim2021ux}.